Making the Most of Your Cut Flowers

 Printer friendly PDF:

 This retail cycle is what it takes to get the flowers from where they are grown to your tabletop.
 These imported flowers are well over a week old when they finally reach you and they have been out of water a good deal of that time.
 They have practically exhausted their vase life before they even get to a vase!
+Flowers grown in your garden or on a local flower farm naturally have a longer vase life by avoiding the long trip to the table.
+Grow your own or buy from a local flower farmer!

-The Steps:
+The Steps

 Harvest container: I'll cut to the chase: if you aren’t willing to drink water out of the harvest container or vase, then don’t put flowers in it.
 Wash your buckets and containers with dishwashing liquid.
 Use a little bleach to remove scum build-up if needed.

-Time of day to harvest: The best time of day to harvest is either morning or near dusk.
+Time of day to harvest: The best time to harvest is either morning or near dusk.
 Harvesting during the heat of the day is as stressful for flowers as it is for people.
 I prefer to harvest in the morning as soon as the dew has dried off the blooms.

-Stage to harvest examples: Zinnias and cockscomb should be all the way open at harvest; once cut, they will not open any further.
-On the other hand, sunflowers and snapdragons are harvested when they are just starting to crack open.
-This prevents any pollination that may shorten vase life.
-It also prevents pest damage to those delicate petals.
-Both continue to open indoors safe from hot sun, wind and pest damage.
-Knowing when to harvest a stem is a big part of a long vase life and clean, damage-free blooms.
+Stage to harvest: How far the bloom has opened when the stem is harvested makes or breaks how beautiful and how long the stem will last.
+For example, zinnias should be all the way open at harvest; once cut, they will not open any further.
+On the other hand, sunflowers are harvested when they are just starting to crack open, which prevents any pest damage to their delicate petals.

-• Pre-treatment: The harvest container gets a CVBN Tab.
-This chlorine-based tablet kills bacteria that is a result of the stems dumping debris into the water.
+Pre-treatment: The harvest container gets a CVBN Tab.
+This chlorine-based tablet kills bacteria that are a result of the stems dumping debris into the water.
 This debris immediately begins the cycle of bacteria growth.
-Some flowers are known to dump more debris than others and are more sensitive to the polluted water.
-We call this group of flowers the dirty dozen.
-At the top of the dirty dozen list are zinnias, marigolds, sunflowers, daffodils, and dahlias.
+Some flowers are known to dump more debris than others and are more sensitive to polluted water.
+We call this group “Dirty Flowers”.
+At the top of the list are zinnias, marigolds, sunflowers, daffodils, and dahlias.
 Pre-treating gives extra days of life in a vase.
 The flowers are treated for at least 4 hours and can sit in this treatment for up to 3 days.
-I treat all flowers whether or not they show up on the Dirty Dozen List.
+I treat all flowers with CVBN tabs, whether or not they show up on “The Dirty Flowers” list.

-• Fresh Cut-Flower Food is what goes in the vase following the pre-treatment in the harvest container.
+Fresh Cut-Flower Food is what goes in the vase following the pre-treatment in the harvest container.
 Homegrown flowers drink lots of water and benefit from having food to live longer and look better.
-Flower food provides: nutrition to keep flowers colored up and to continue opening, a biocide to help prevent bacteria from developing, and a ph balancer that helps to prevent air bubbles that result in clogged stems.
+Flower food provides: nutrition to keep flowers colored up and to continue opening, a biocide to help prevent bacteria from developing, and a pH balancer that helps to prevent air bubbles that result in clogged stems.

 Busting the myth about cut-flower food: Flower food does make a difference.
 If you have used fresh cut-flower food on store-bought flowers with no visible results, chances are good that the stems were clogged from the long retail cycle they traveled.
 When stems are clogged, they cannot drink and get the benefit of the food.
 Flower varieties found in supermarkets and florists are chosen by importers because those flowers can survive the retail cycle without water for many days.
 This characteristic prevents us from realizing that the clogged stems are not able to drink.
 Fresh flower food makes a big difference in stems from homegrown and local flower farms because they are able to drink the solution and stay fresh longer.

-My favorite harvesting shears, pre-treatment, and flower food are all available on my website.
+My favorite harvesting shears, pre-treatment, and flower food are all available on my website

 Happy harvesting!

-Lisa Z
+Lisa Z.